 \subsection{Probabilistic imaging with Bayesian inference}

-To account for uncertainties in the image induced by the random noise term $\boldsymbol{\epsilon}_i$ in Equation~\ref{linear-fwd-op}, we follow the seminal work by \citet{tarantola2005inverse} and cast our noisy imaging as a Bayesian inverse problem.
-Instead of calculating a single image, e.g., by minimizing problem~\ref{imaging-opt}, we assign probabilities to a family of images that fit the observed data to various degrees.
+To account for uncertainties in the image induced by the random noise term $\boldsymbol{\epsilon}_i$ in equation~\ref{linear-fwd-op}, we follow the seminal work of \citet{tarantola2005inverse} and cast our noisy imaging as a Bayesian inverse problem.
+Instead of calculating a single image by solving equation~\ref{imaging-opt}, we assign probabilities to a family of images that fit the observed data to various degrees.
 This distribution is known as the posterior distribution.
 In this Bayesian framework, the solution to the inverse problem, i.e., the image, and the noise in the observed data are considered random variables.
 According to Bayes' rule, the conditional posterior distribution, denoted by $p_{\text{post}}$, states that

-In this expression, $p_{\text{like}} $ is the likelihood function, which is related to the probability density function (PDF) of the noise, and $p_{\text{prior}}$ is the prior PDF of the image, which encodes prior beliefs on the unknown perturbations, $\delta\B{m}$.
+In this expression, $p_{\text{like}} $ is the likelihood function, which is related to the probability density function (PDF) of the noise, and $p_{\text{prior}}$ is the prior PDF of the image, which encodes prior beliefs on the unknown perturbations $\delta\B{m}$.
 This prior distribution assigns probabilities to all potential seismic images before incorporating the data via the likelihood.
-The constant of proportionality in Equation~\ref{bayes} corresponds to the PDF of the observed data, which is independent of $\delta \B{m}$.
-Based on the distribution of the noise, the likelihood term measures how well the forward modeled data (cf.~Equation~\ref{linear-fwd-op}) and observed data agree.
+The constant of proportionality in equation~\ref{bayes} corresponds to the PDF of the observed data, which is independent of $\delta \B{m}$.
+Based on the distribution of the noise, the likelihood term measures how well the forward modeled data (equation~\ref{linear-fwd-op}) and observed data agree.

 As stated by Bayes' rule, the posterior PDF of $\delta \B{m}$, denoted by $p_{\text{post}} \left (\delta \B{m} \mid \B{d} \right)$, is proportional to the product of the likelihood and the prior PDF, given observed data.
 The log-likelihood function takes the following form: